EvgenyKos/blanc/blanc/README.md

-## BLANC extention into machine translation quality estimation
+# BLANC extention into machine translation quality estimation

 This is the extenstion of BLANC-help into machine translation quality estimation.

-Steps:
+Original BLANC version is applied on evaluating the quality of text summarization.
+I used original senetnce (Russian language) as a document and translation (English language) as a summary to calculate the relative score.
+Our assumption was that a model should predict more accurately with the translation rathen than with a filler.
+To get the scores I tested 3 models: bert-base-multilingual-uncased, bert-base-multilingual-cased and further pretrained Bert base uncased model.
+Further pretrained Bert model did not improve the results beyond the base model.
+It was tested on multiple pretrained Bert models with different hyperparameters.
+At the same time "cased" base model predicted 12 times more [UNK] tokens.
+During the initial testing it was uncovered that Bert was masking [UNK] tokens.
+It does not give practical reasons to predict words that are unknown in masked sentences.
+Therefore, I removed [UNK] tokens from masking.

+## Instructions

 1. Download the data https://www.quest.dcs.shef.ac.uk/wmt20_files_qe/ru-en.tar.gz and extract into directory.

-2. Calculate the relative score by executing python run.py
+2. Calculate the relative score by executing `python run.py`.

+3. Evaluate the results using notebook `blanc_data_analysis.ipynb`.

+   The highest Pearson correlation was ~0.18 while original BLANC paper had ~0.36.
+My highest correlation was achived on gap = 2, min_token_length_normal = 4,
+   min_token_length_lead = 5

 Full documentation with `python run.py`

     arguments: